Elements of Sequential Monte Carlo: Importance Sampling

-One way in which this problem manifests itself in practice is through the normalized weights $\nwp_\tm^\ip$.
+Another way in which the unfavorable scaling in $\tm$ manifests itself in practice is through the normalized weights $\nwp_\tm^\ip$.
 The maximum of the weights, $\max_\ip \nwp_\tm^\ip$, will quickly approach one as $\tm$ increases, and consequently all other weights approach zero; a phenomena known as \emph{weight degeneracy}.
 This means that, effectively, we approximate the target distribution using a single sample.

-We illustrate weight degeneracy in \cref{ex:sis:weightdegeneracy} using the running example. \begin{example}[\GLS{SIS} weight degeracy] We return to our running example, set the length $\Tm = 6$, number of particles $\Np = 5$, and $(\phi, q, \beta, r) = (0.9, 1.0, 0.5, 1.0)$. \cref{fig:sisweightdegeneracy} shows the particles and the normalized weights $\nwp_\tm^\ip$, where the area of the discs correspond to the size of the weights.
+We illustrate weight degeneracy in \cref{ex:sis:weightdegeneracy} using the running example. \begin{example}[\GLS{SIS} weight degeneracy] We return to our running example, set the length $\Tm = 6$, number of particles $\Np = 5$, and $(\phi, q, \beta, r) = (0.9, 1.0, 0.5, 1.0)$. \cref{fig:sisweightdegeneracy} shows the particles and the normalized weights $\nwp_\tm^\ip$, where the area of the discs correspond to the size of the weights.
 We can see that as $\tm$ increases nearly all mass concentrates on the fourth particle $\xp_\tm^4$.
 This means that the normalized weight of the particle is almost one, $\nwp_\tm^4 \approx 1$.
 The remaining particles have normalized weights that are all close to zero, and thus have a negligible contribution to the approximation.

 This concentration of mass for \gls{SIS} to a single particle happens very quickly.
 Even for very simple Markovian models the variance of \eg our normalization constant estimator can increase exponentially fast as a function of $\Tm$. \end{example}